ChronixDB/chronix.timeseries/chronix-timeseries/README.md

-# Chronix Time Series
+# Chronix Generic Time Series
-Chronix Time Series is a library that provides classes and functions to work with time series.
+Chronix Generic Time Series is a library that provides classes and functions to work with time series.

 ## Usage

 ### Dependencies
+**Note:** Replace latestVersion with the latest version number.

 If you are using Maven to build your project, add the following to the `pom.xml` file:
 ```xml